Student Code of Conduct

 Administrative sanctions for violations in accordance with the Student Code of Conduct include, but are not limited to:

 An admonition is a verbal warning that a studentís conduct is improper or violates the Collegeís rules or regulations, coupled with a direction to cease and desist.

 This is a formal written notice that the student has engaged in improper conduct and warning that subsequent violations may result in more severe disciplinary action.

-The College may require reimbursement by transfer of property, money, or services to FIT or member of the FIT community in an amount not in excess of the damage or loss incurred.
+The College may require reimbursement by transfer of property, money, or services to FIT in an amount not in excess of the damage or loss incurred.

 The College may assess a monetary amount as a penalty for improper conduct or violation of college rules and regulations.
 Fines for specific violations are enumerated in applicable college publications (i.e. catalogs or student and resident handbooks).